yankai364/Pirate-Dash-360-Tutorial/readme.md

 ```

 Restart the filter, swap the tiles to the correct positions and tap on the pirate.
 Did the pirate move from tile to tile, eventually to the treasure (if you got the right path)?
 What’s missing?

+Animation!
+The pirate does not move as we have yet to set up any animation.
+In the next section, we will look at how to incorporate exciting animation to make the pirate move, turn and walk.

 </details>